moonstar-x/server-setup/docs/servers/alpha/services/development/index.md

 # Initialization

-All the services inside this section will be run through on *Docker*.
+All the services inside this section will be run through *Docker*.
 Since we'll use *Docker Compose* to execute the services, we'll create a folder on the main user's home folder dedicated to development services.

 ```bash
 mkdir ~/services/development